 - The hot sauce may be omitted if you don’t like any spice (but it’s not a spicy sandwich to begin with)

-- Nutrition facts will vary based on specific ingredients used, so please consider this a rough guideline
+- Nutrition facts will vary based on brand, variety, size, and flavor of specific ingredients used, so please consider this a guideline only

 Nutrition